LGBTQ Public Health Certificate Program

 Why Should You Enroll In The LGBTQ+ Public Health Certificate Program

-The LGBT Health certificate is intended for graduate students and practicing healthcare professionals who wish to better understand and address health issues specific to various and diverse LGBT populations.
-Through a series of online graduate level courses, participants will gain advanced training in the research, sampling and measurement methodologies used to investigate LGBT health and health disparities.
+Graduate students and practicing healthcare professionals who wish to better understand and address health issues specific to various and diverse LGBTQ+ populations will find value in the LGBTQ+ Health certificate.

-“Public health experts are just starting to uncover the diverse set of issues relevant to lesbian, gay, bisexual and transgender people, and they are developing the tools necessary to study these populations effectively,” said Randall Sell, ScD, (left), professor in the Department of Community Health & Prevention at Dornsife.
+“Public health experts are starting to uncover the diverse set of issues relevant to lesbian, gay, bisexual and transgender people, and they are developing the tools necessary to study these populations effectively,” said Randall Sell, ScD, (left), professor in the Department of Community Health & Prevention at Dornsife.

-"The methods and concepts used in the practice of public health research, including programming and program evaluations, must often be modified in order to apply to rare, stigmatized and/or hidden groups.
+"The methods and concepts used in the practice of public health research, including programming and program evaluations, must often be modified in order to apply to rare, stigmatized and/or hidden groups."

-The online LGBT certificate program is led by Sell, whose experience investigating and measuring sexual minorities’ public health outcomes provide a foundation for the curriculum.
+The certificate program is taught by nationally‐recognized faculty from Drexel Dornsife and led by Dr. Sell, whose experience investigating and measuring sexual minorities’ public health outcomes provides a foundation for the curriculum.